We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 How can I check my credit score in the UK?

-If you are unsure of your current credit score and are searching for 'how to check my credit score in the UK', you can find this out using a number of free or paid credit reporting or reference agencies.
+If you are unsure of your current credit score and are searching for 'how to check my credit score in the UK', it's possible to find out by using free or paid credit reporting or reference agencies.
 The UK’s main credit agencies are Experian, Equifax and TransUnion, however, companies such as ClearScore could also be used for a quick, free insight into your credit status.

 1. Experian